 Trading of Nifty 50 index futures on the Singapore stock exchange indicates that the Nifty could rise 2 points at the opening bell.

-The trading activity on that day showed that the foreign portfolio investors (FPIs) bought shares worth a net Rs 843.73 crore on Friday, 8 February 2019, as per provisional data released by the stock exchanges.
-Domestic institutional investors (DIIs) sold shares worth a net Rs 960.04 crore on Friday, 8 February 2019, as per provisional data.
+The trading activity on that day showed that the foreign portfolio investors (FPIs) sold shares worth a net Rs 395.24 crore yesterday, 16 January 2020, as per provisional data released by the stock exchanges.
+Domestic institutional investors (DIIs) sold shares worth a net Rs 184.65 crore, yesterday, 16 January 2020, as per provisional data.

 Powered by Capital Market - Live News

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)